52-yr-old Omicron patient dies of heart attack in Pune | www.lokmattimes.com

 52-yr-old Omicron patient dies of heart attack in Pune

-The patient has a travel history to Nigeria and had diabetes for the last 13 years.
+The health department informed that the patient has a travel history to Nigeria and had diabetes for the last 13 years.

 "The death of this patient is due to non-COVID-19 reasons.
-Coincidently, today's NIV report has revealed that he was infected with the Omicron virus," added the health bulletin.
+Coincidently, today's National Institute of Virology (NIV) report has revealed that he was infected with the Omicron variant of COVID-19," added the health bulletin by the Public Health Department, Maharashtra.

-As many as 198 cases of Omicron variant infection so far have been reported in the state taking the total count to 450.
+As many as 198 new cases of COVID-19's Omicron variant were reported today in Maharashtra.
+The total number of Omicron cases in Maharashtra has mounted to 450.

 Of the 198 patients reported by the National Institute of Virology (NIV), 30 are international travellers, according to the bulletin.